 You May Also Like: Tips to Reduce Overhead Cost

-Anyone that you pay to do a service can be considered a contractor.
+Anyone that you pay to do service can be considered a contractor.
 You must be careful when determining if someone is an employee or a contractor.
-Generally, a contractor is an individual or company that performs a service on their own terms.
-You do not provide tools, direction or dictate the time frame (other than deadlines) that the work is done.
+Generally, a contractor is an individual or company that performs a service on its own terms.
+You do not provide tools, direction, or dictate the time frame (other than deadlines) that the work is done.
 This would be someone who has their own office away from yours or works from home.
 Contractors should provide you with a W-9 to solidify the relationship is not employee/employer.
 It is also wise to obtain an invoice for work done by contractors.

 Tax Deductible Strategies for Your Business

-These are just a few of the many tax deductible business expenses approved by the IRS.
-One of the most important items on your to do list, is to keep accurate records on all expenses.
+These are just a few of the many tax-deductible business expenses approved by the IRS.
+One of the most important items on your to-do list, is to keep accurate records on all expenses.
 Let Chandler & Knowles CPA provide professional, experienced tax and accounting assistance for your business.
 Call us today to make an appointment: 817-993-6349.